terrorizer1980/postman-docs/src/pages/docs/postman-for-publishers/run-in-postman/introduction-run-button.md

 > The Run in Postman button works with all description formats like Swagger, RAML, and GitHub.

+## Button types & including an environment

-### There are 2 types of buttons
+There are 2 types of Run in Postman buttons:

-**Dynamic**: Uses HTML and CSS.
+**Dynamic button**: Uses HTML and CSS.
 Optimal for a website where you have permission to edit the site's source code.
 Gives you access to the [Run in Postman API](/docs/postman-for-publishers/run-in-postman/run-button-API/).

-**Static**: Uses Markdown.
+**Static button**: Uses Markdown.
 Optimal for a Markdown document like a GitHub ReadMe or BitBucket repository.

-## Include an environment

 You can [include an environment](/docs/postman-for-publishers/run-in-postman/environments-run-button/) with either type of button.
 The environment will open in the Postman app along with a copy of your collection whenever a user clicks your button.
 The user can then input their own [variable values in the environment](/docs/postman/variables-and-environments/variables/).